 In disputes over money, the starting point is that each party will pay their own costs and expenses.
 The Court does have a discretion to order one party to pay the costs of the other and this may happen if one party has failed to be open and honest about their finances or has disobeyed the rules or orders of the court or indeed if a party has simply behaved in a thoroughly unreasonable manner causing the other party to incur unnecessary cost.

 Q. What can I do if I am unhappy with the amount of your bill?

 If you are unhappy with our charges, you may use our complaints procedure.
-Please click here

-for a copy of the procedure.
 Please note that you must raise any complaint about your bill within 28 days

 of receipt or we may refuse to accept your complaint.
 The procedure explains how you can complain to the Legal Services Ombudsman if you are

 unhappy with the outcome of your complaint.
 You must however give us an opportunity to resolve the matter first before proceeding to the Legal

 Who are you and what do you do?

 Q. What sort of business and what do you do?